 If you have been involved in an accident or suffered an injury at the hands of another person, we would advise all persons to contact our brain injury claim solicitors at the earliest available opportunity.

-We represent clients in a variety of personal injury claims; road traffic accidents, workplace injury, serious injury, medical negligence, and public liability claims.
-Please take some time to browse our website to learn more about the services we offer as a personal injury solicitors practice in Dublin.
+We represent clients in various brain injury claims, road traffic accidents, workplace injuries, serious injuries, medical negligence, and public liability claims.
+Please take some time to browse our website to learn more about the services we offer as a brain injury claim solicitors practice in Dublin.
+If you want to take legal action over a personal injury, you should consult our injury solicitors, who are members of the Law Society’s injury accreditation scheme and clinical negligence accreditation scheme.
+Contacted us at:

 Coleman Legal LLP